aniruddha2000/fusion/README.md

 * Updated the lexer by adding `PROCEDURE` in new token and reserved keywords.
 * Updated the parser by adding the `ProcedureDecl` AST nodes and modified the [declarations method](https://github.com/aniruddha2000/fusion/blob/master/part12/spi.py#L332-L356) to support procedure declaration.
 * Updated the interpreter by adding a `visit_ProcedureDecl` in the `Interpreter` class.

+## Learning (Part - 13):

+* Semantic analysis - it iss just a process to help us determine whether a program makes sense, and that it has meaning, according to a language definition.
+* Added an algorithm by which we store all information about variable declarations in a stash and when you see a variable reference, such as in the assignment statement `x := x + y`, search the stash by the variable’s name to see if the stash has any information about the variable.
+If yes then the variable has been declared and if not then there is a semantic error.
+* Concept how to code a semantic analyzer that walks an AST, builds the symbol table, and does basic semantic checks.